Jenn Sterger

 Jennifer Lynette Sterger (born November 29, 1983) is an American comedian, model, and television personality.
 She was an online columnist for Sports Illustrated.
 She has worked as the "Gameday Host" for the New York Jets and was a co-host of the Versus sports news show The Daily Line.
 She has worked for All Elite Wrestling (AEW) as a backstage interviewer.

 Career

 Beginnings

-Sterger was born in Miami and attended Gaither High School near Tampa before attending Florida State University (FSU).
+Sterger was born in Miami and attended Gaither High School in Tampa before attending Florida State University (FSU).
 Sterger and CJ Perry, who later gained fame in WWE under the ringname Lana, were among a group of friends called the FSU Cowgirls.
 Sterger first came to attention on September 5, 2005, when she was shown during the Florida State Seminoles versus Miami Hurricanes football game televised on ABC.
 Upon seeing Sterger on camera, announcer Brent Musburger commented on-air that "1,500 red-blooded Americans just decided to apply to Florida State."